PAPERS, PRE-PRINTS, REVIEWS

 European Journal of Immunology 2008 Jan 14;38(2):364-369.
 PDF Abstract on Medline

-only changes how well peptides are displayed by MHC class I at the cell surface, but also
+changes how well peptides are displayed by MHC class I at the cell surface, but also how well

 Protein imaging in live mammalian cells by site-specific labeling with biotin ligase and monovalent streptavidin.